Model-agnostic super-resolution in high dimensions: Introduction

 In other words, the observed coefficients are perturbed by additive noise of magnitude at most $\kappa$.
 This modification substantially changes the nature of the problem.
-Indeed, it is easy to see that given $\{\widetilde{f}(\ell)\}_{|\ell| \le T}$, one cannot distinguish between
+Indeed, it is easy to see that given $\{\widetilde{D}(\ell)\}_{|\ell| \le T}$, one cannot distinguish between

 for $\Delta \ll \min\{\kappa, T^{-1}\}$.
-In other words, even deciding whether $f$ consists of one spike or two becomes impossible without imposing an additional \emph{separation} condition between the spikes.
+In other words, even determining whether $D$ consists of one spike or two becomes impossible without imposing an additional \emph{separation} condition between the spikes.

-Thus, to recover a signal $f$ from noisy estimates of $\wh{f}(\ell)$, it appears necessary to impose a separation assumption on the support points of $f$ (spoiler alert: this is precisely the assumption we reexamine in this paper).
-To formalize what ``separation'' means on the torus, we first recall the natural distance metric between two points $a, b \in \mathbb{T}$: the \emph{toroidal distance} $\dtor(a,b)$, which is the shortest distance between $a$ and $b$ when identifying the interval $[0,1)$ with the unit circle (so that $0$ and $1$ coincide; see \Cref{sec:fourier-torus} for the formal definition.)
+Thus, to recover a $k$-sparse distribution $D$ from noisy estimates of $\wh{D}(\ell)$, it appears necessary to impose a separation assumption on the support points of $D$ (spoiler alert: this is precisely the assumption we re-examine in this paper).
+To formalize what ``separation'' means on the torus, we first recall the natural distance metric between two points $a, b \in \mathbb{T}$: the \emph{toroidal distance} $\dtor(a,b)$, which is the shortest distance between $a$ and $b$ when identifying the interval $[0,1)$ with the unit circle (so that $0$ and $1$ coincide; see \Cref{sec:fourier-torus} for the formal definition).

-With this definition in hand, Cand\`es and Fernandez--Granda~\cite{candes2013super} studied the setting where any two supports points $t_i, t_j$ of $f$ satisfy $\dtor(t_i, t_j) \geq \Delta$.
-They proved that $f$ can be approximately recovered even in the presence of noise, provided that the support points $t_1, \dots, t_k$ lie on a grid and the bandlimit $T$ is at least $2/\Delta$.
+With this definition in hand, Cand\`es and Fernandez-Granda~\cite{candes2013super} studied the setting where any two supports points $t_i, t_j$ of $D$ satisfy $\dtor(t_i, t_j) \geq \Delta$.
+They proved that $D$ can be approximately recovered even in the presence of noise, provided that the support points $t_1, \dots, t_k$ lie on a grid and the bandlimit $T$ is at least $2/\Delta$.
 (We note that the error metric in \cite{candes2013super} is based on the Fej\'{e}r kernel and is somewhat nonstandard.)
-Subsequent work~\cite{liao2016music, supportdetection2013} removed the grid assumption, although the resulting noise-tolerance guarantees were not directly comparable.
+Subsequent work~\cite{supportdetection2013,liao2016music} removed the grid assumption, although the resulting noise-tolerance guarantees were not directly comparable to those of \cite{candes2013super}.